hissy-cat-studio/Three-Crowns/README.md

 # Lore

-The Great Walled City-State of Kaztani, nestled at the southern tip of the Yodezil continent is home to millions of citizens is ruled by King Ozla "The Old Lion".
+The Great Walled City-State of Kaztani, nestled at the southern tip of the Yodezil continent is home to tens of millions of citizens and is ruled by King Ozla "The Old Lion".

 King Ozla, who is now in his later years, desperately desires an heir to his throne, has recently married his third Queen Wife, Anahita.
 King Ozla's first two Queen Wives died during labor along with unborn male heirs.
-It has been said, the sheer virility of the Old Lion is a curse and that no woman in all of Kaztani could bear the Old Lion's heir.
+It has been said, the sheer virility of the Old Lion is a curse and that no woman in all of Kaztani could bear the Old Lion an heir.

 Within months of the wedding, the news of the Queen Wife’s pregnancy has spread through the vast city-state of Kaztani.
 As the birth ceremony grew closer, many worried for the Queen Wife.
 Would she survive and bear a male heir, or would she suffer the same fate as the two previous Queen Wives, and black smoke drift out of the small pipe chimney of the royal birthing chambers as it has on two occasions.